 William & Mary alumni working in the accounting industry came together for the second-annual Accounting Firms Competition.
 Created in 2016 by the Accounting Programs Board and Raymond A. Mason School of Business, the competition encourages alumni to give back to the university.

-Professor John S. Strong has received the second annual McGlothlin Faculty Teaching Award, which recognizes innovation and excellence in instruction at the College of William & Mary’s Raymond A. Mason School of Business.
+Professor John S. Strong has received the second annual McGlothlin Faculty Teaching Award, which recognizes innovation and excellence in instruction at William & Mary’s Raymond A. Mason School of Business.

 The Raymond A. Mason School of Business recently celebrated the 50th anniversary of its Master of Business Administration program with a grand two-day event that was the largest in the school's history.